Skip to footer content

 $vbLabelText $csharpLabel

-This API structure provides flexibility while maintaining clean separation.
+This structure provides flexibility while maintaining clean separation.
 The function accepts JSON requests, processes them with error handling, and returns PDFs with optional security.
-Add watermarks, implement password protection, apply digital signatures, or integrate Hardware Security Modules for improve security.
+You can add watermarks, implement password protection, and apply digital signatures.

 What Are the Best Practices for Production PDF Generation?

 Production PDF generation requires careful attention to performance, reliability, and resource management.
-These best practices ensure optimal Azure PDF generator performance under real conditions.
-Explore our PDF performance optimization tutorial for complete guidance.
+These best practices ensure optimal performance under real conditions across concurrent requests.

 Memory management becomes critical with concurrent requests.
-Always dispose PDF objects properly using statements.
+Always dispose PDF objects using using statements.
 For large documents, stream output rather than loading entire PDFs into memory.
 Implement request throttling to prevent memory exhaustion during traffic spikes.
-Learn about memory management for PDFs and handling memory leaks.

 public static class PdfProductionService